Q: There are so many schools in the U.S. How do I decide which schools to apply to?

 Q: What is the difference between state and private universities?

-A: State universities are funded by the state and are generally larger and less expensive than private universities.
+A: State universities are funded by the state and are generally larger and less expensive than private universities, with no qualitative difference between state and private universities.

 GENERAL UNIVERSITY INFORMATION